Neobanks vs Traditional Banks: how neobanks build the future of the financial system in the world

 Table 2.
 Comparative SWOT analysis of neobanks and traditional banks

-From the chart above, we can conclude that both sides have enough opportunities to get the ball rolling in their side in the market, but neobanks surpass traditional banks with their development speed and they do not have the problem of bureaucracy that prevents traditional banks.
-The existing weaknesses tend to be neutralised over time which can not be said about traditional banks operating in the same system for many years and making changes at a relatively slow pace.
-The existing risks are more worrying from the point of view of neobanks because the long-term low profitability (in spite of a large number of customers, most neobanks are struggling for high profitability or generally normal economic profit) can push them out of the competition which can be partially prevented by increasing the customer base and thus expanding the existing threats of traditional banks.
+From the chart above, we can conclude that both sides have enough opportunities to gain competitive position in the market but neobanks surpass traditional banks with their development speed and they do not have the problem of bureaucracy hindering the latter.
+The existing weaknesses tend to be neutralised over time which can not be said about traditional banks operating in the same system for many years and making changes relatively slowly.
+The existing risks are more worrying from the point of view of neobanks because the long-term low profitability (despite a large number of customers, most neobanks are struggling for high profitability or generally normal economic profit) can push them out of the competition which can be partially prevented by increasing the customer base and thus expanding the existing threats of traditional banks.
 The low level of income can be explained by different factors.
 Firstly, digital banks offer only a subsystem of banking services which limits their profit potential.
 Then, despite their generally large customer base, most of them often use their accounts for transactions of secondary importance.

 The role of neobanks in the financial system and their development trends

-As neobanks are undergoing fundamental changes in the financial market, it is necessary to understand their influence and development dynamics which will distinctly show the image of the future financial system.
+As neobanks are fundamentally changing the financial market, it is necessary to understand their influence and development dynamics which will distinctly show the image of the future financial system.

 Chart 1.
-The number of neobanks in GB, USA and RF
+The number of neobanks in UK, USA and RF

-We can see in Chart 1 that the number of fully digital banks has grown over the years in the financial centres of the world (USA, GB).
-Although the number of neobanks operating in Russia has remained the same, the latters have strengthened their position in the market and expanded the number of their customers.
-It should be noted that during 6 years, the total number of neobanks has increased almost 18 times, changing from 9 to 161 .
+We can see in Chart 1 that the number of fully digital banks has grown over the years in the financial centers of the world (USA, UK).
+Although the number of neobanks operating in Russia has remained the same, the latter have strengthened their position in the market and expanded the number of their customers.
+It should be noted that the total number of neobanks has increased almost 18 times during 6 years, reaching from 9 to 161 .
 Meanwhile, the total number of traditional banks in the world is decreasing: 96 banks have recently closed in the United Kingdom, and in the United States, compared to 2016, the number of traditional banks has decreased by 394, and 1720 banks have closed in Europe since 2008 .
-The decline in the number of banks has several causes, among which are the financial crisis that began in the 1980s, the resulting mergers of banks, the subsequent decline , as well as technological advancements that, changing customer’s preferences and developing in form of credit and payment services , is leading to the structural changes of traditional banks.
+The decline in the number of banks has several causes, among which are the financial crisis that began in the 1980s, the resulting mergers of banks, the subsequent decline , as well as technological advancements – that by changing customer’s preferences and developing in form of credit and payment services -pushes traditional banks to the structural changes.

-It is interesting that the first neobanks were created in Great Britain.
-It became clear from Accenture’s Digital Banking Tracker in 2019 that the customer base of digital banks of GB had reached 20 million, compared to 7.7 million in 2018, while the customer base of traditional banks is 13 million.
-The deposit volume of neobanks for each customer is 280 pound sterlings, exceeding the volume of traditional banks.
+Interestingly, the first neobanks were created in Great Britain.
+The Accenture’s Digital Banking Tracker in 2019 has revealed that the customer base of UK digital banks has reached 20 million, compared to 7.7 million in 2018, while the customer base of traditional banks is 13 million.
+The deposit volume of neobanks for each customer is 280 pound sterling, exceeding the volume of traditional banks.
 The latters’ average operating cost per customer (£ 170) is £ 120 higher than that of neobanks (£ 50).
-Thus, taking most of the market, neobanks had their influence on deposits and loan interest rates, offering more comfortable rates to their target .
+Thus, by capturing market share, neo-banks impacted deposits and loan interest rates, offering more comfortable rates to their target .
 This process began in 2016 when the lending assets of neobanks grew by 31.5%, with the decline of the Big Five (Barclays, HSBC, Lloyds Bank, Royal Bank of Scotland and Santander) with 4.9%, according to data received from KPMG .
 At the same period, the Big Five expanded the Interest Rate Differential on three-year bonds, although all banks offered lower interest rates in January 2016, compared to the previous three years.
-This proves that neobanks have an influence also on the investment market, as they offer both banking and investment products in one place/platform, making the customer’s experience more favourable.
-In addition, in order to attract new customers, the latters spare no effort to offer products at the most convenient interest rates.
+This proves that neobanks also influence the investment market, as they offer both banking and investment products in one place/platform, making the customer’s experience more favourable.
+In addition, to attract new customers, the latter spare no effort to offer products at the most convenient interest rates.

 Despite being an advocate of neobanks and fintech innovations in general, I have to state that neobanks have risks of losing their position and yielding in the fight with traditional banks in the future which should not be ignored.
-First of all, there is the issue of profitability, that was discussed above; how long can neobanks provide services with their own funds or through fundraising, especially when in 2020, as a result of the epidemic, there is a decline in interest rates on deposits ?
-Will the growing interest in them turn into trust and will customers completely switch to these banks, saying goodbye to their traditional bank accounts?
-A number of similar questions can be clarified only over time, although the forecasts and data analysis (also taking into account the current trends) are of a positive nature.
+First of all, there is the issue of profitability addressed above- how long can neobanks provide services with their own funds or through fundraising, especially when in 2020, as a result of the pandemic, there is a decline in deposit interest rates ?
+Will the growing interest turn into trust and will customers switch entirely to these banks, saying goodbye to their traditional bank accounts?
+A number of similar questions can be clarified only over time, although the forecasts and data analysis (also considering the current trends) are of a positive nature.

-As a result, we came to the conclusion that since the establishment of neobanks, the growth trend is continuous and the unprecedented progress will not stop in the near future.
-Nevertheless, there are many threats in the long run that can be prevented by taking steps now; these steps should be aimed at increasing the customer’s trust and turning the letters’ base into a profit.
+As a result, we came to the conclusion that since the establishment of the neobanks, the growth trend is continuous, and the unprecedented progress will not stop in the near future.
+Nevertheless, there are many threats in the long run that can be prevented by taking steps now; these steps should be aimed at increasing the customer’s trust and turning the latter’s base into a profit.

-However, the influence of neobanks on the banking system is undeniable because they have activated the market, expanded the financial involvement of the population, increased competition, challenged traditional banks which has led to the introduction of new structure and business models of banks to the customer.
+However, the influence of neobanks on the banking system is undeniable because they have activated the market, expanded the financial involvement of the population, increased competition, and challenged traditional banks, introducing themselves to customers with new structures and business models.

 Neobanking 2.0: Global Deep Dive 2020 – Report By MEDICI